Vasa (ship): Sails

 When Vasa sank, she only had four of her complement of ten sails bent onto the yards.
 The others were below deck in the sail room, neatly folded, tied and coiled, and placed in two large heaps.
 The weight of this mound of canvas presented problems to the excavators, but it probably contributed substantially to the survival of the sail cloth, which fared better towards the centre of the heaps.
-The larger heap had to be carefully cut into two pieces so that it could be manoeuvred out of the sail room.
+When excavated, the larger heap had to be carefully cut into two pieces so that it could be manoeuvred out of the sail room.
 (Note: The mounds of sail cloth were moved by driving metal sheets underneath each heap and then dragging each sheet out of the sail room and under a hatch.
 From here, they could be lifted out of the ship and sent for conservation.)